zamrokk/marketpulse/docs/src/deploy.md

 # Deploy the contract

-1. Deploy the contract locally with Hardbat:
+1. Deploy the contract locally with Hardhat:

    1. Prepare a module for the ignition plugin of Hardhat.
 The module will be use as the default script for deployment.
 Rename the default file first: